Try Not to Be Negative With Your Driver Attack Angle

 120mph | 281 vs. 310 yards (+29) | 305 vs. 350 yards (+45) |

-But now that we have answered the question of whether you should be aiming to hit up or down with your driver from a distance perspective it is clearly important to understand why.
+Now that we know whether you should be aiming to hit up or down with driver from a distance perspective it is clearly important to understand why.

-The attack angle of your driver – or ‘angle of attack’ as it is also frequently referred to – is the vertical (up and down) angle the club is moving on at impact relative to the horizon.
+Your driver’s attack angle is the vertical (up and down) angle the club is moving on at impact relative to the horizon.

-This is not always the easiest thing to visualize given the very small degree differences in different drives but the number displayed by launch monitors makes it obvious whether you are hitting up on the ball – and have a positive attack angle – or hitting down with your driver with a negative attack angle.
+This is not easy to visualize given the very small degree differences in different drives but the number displayed by launch monitors makes it obvious whether you are:

-But the problem with that is that additional loft requires the need for it to be combined with higher spin rates to ensure the ball stays airborne for longer.
+The problem with that however is that additional loft needs to be combined with a higher spin rate to ensure the ball stays airborne for longer.

 And unfortunately too much spin with a downward hit drive, even when it is struck well, will reduce the distance your golf ball will roll.

-It is always of course important to remember that there is no one size fits all when it comes to the optimal ball speed and launch conditions of individuals’ drives and as a direct consequence there is also no ‘optimum’ angle of attack that applies to all golfers.
+So just like there is no no one size fits all when it comes to the optimal ball speed and launch conditions of drives there is also no ‘ideal’ angle of attack that applies to all golfers.

-What we can say with certainty now though, thanks to our understanding today of attack angles and their influence on driving distances, is that a positive angle of attack is a good way to increase a golfer’s potential distance.
+What we can say with certainty now though, thanks to our understand of attack angles and their influence on driving distances, is that a positive angle of attack is a good way to increase a golfer’s potential distance.

 And that has principally come about thanks to the modern generation of launch monitors.

-The original devices launched in the late 1990s allowed a step change advance in our understanding of why players hit the ball as far as they do but they initially only measured the key numbers – club/swingspeed, ball speed, spin rate, launch angle and of course carry and total distance.
+The original devices launched in the late 1990s allowed a step change advance in our understanding of why players hit the ball as far as they do but they initially only measured the key numbers:

 As a result, while this allowed people to understand whether their ‘launch conditions’ (i.e. launch angles and spin rates) were in the right ranges, or too high or too low, they couldn’t tell an instructor or golfer exactly ‘why’ this was.

-But with the addition of metrics such as ‘attack angles’ into the modern generation of launch monitors we now know without a doubt (and what you probably did before me!) that in order to maximize driver distance you want to hit up with a positive attack angle based on whatever your clubhead speed is.
+But with the addition of metrics such as ‘attack angles’ into modern launch monitors we now know without a doubt (and what you probably did before me!) that to maximize driver distance you want to hit up with a positive attack angle based on whatever your club head speed is.

-And because further metrics such as ‘dynamic loft’ – whose separate effect on distance we look into in more depth here – are now also measured it is possible for coaches to be clear on what piece of the puzzle is causing a golfer’s launch issues and therefore for them to lose distance.
+And because further metrics such as ‘dynamic loft‘ are now also measured it is possible for coaches to be clear on what piece of the puzzle is causing a golfer’s launch issues and therefore for them to lose distance.

 It could be their angle of attack or dynamic loft, or it could be both!